 James is a passionate advocate who practices criminal law in order to protect the individual liberties of all Canadians.
-He prides himself on being attentive to his client’s needs as he helps them navigate and understand each step of the criminal justice system.
+He prides himself on being attentive to his clients’ needs as he helps them navigate the criminal justice system and understand each step of the process.

 Following law school, James completed his articles and worked as an associate in Toronto with one of the most renowned criminal lawyers in Canada.
 He has worked on cases at all levels of court, including the Supreme Court of Canada.
 His defence experience includes murder, serious violent offences, sexual offences, criminal organization offences, large frauds, firearms possession, drug trafficking and possession, drinking and driving, and regulatory offences for corporations.